Long-term study of the 2020 magnetar-like outburst of the young pulsar PSRJ1846-0258 in Kes 75: Introduction

-On August 1st 2020, the source underwent a second outburst after a long quiescent period that had lasted for more than 14 years \citep{krimm20,laha20}.
-This event triggered the onset of several observations with the Neutron Star Interior Composition Explorer ({\it{NICER}}) and the {\it{Swift}} Burst Alert Telescope (BAT) onboard the Neil Gehrels {\it{Swift}} Observatory.
-These observations revealed the occurrence of a spin-up glitch accompanied by a significant increase in pulsed flux, reaching over five times the quiescent level, with the pulsed spectrum characterised by the combination of a blackbody and a powerlaw component between 0.2 - 70 keV.
-Spectral analysis indicated that the flux increase was primarily caused by the emergence of the thermal component, which gradually faded away, while the powerlaw component remained constant throughout the outburst \citep{hu23}.
-Observations with the Deep Space Network (DSN) 34 meter radio instrument early in the outburst resulted in a non-detection of radio pulsations from the source, consistent with previous observations \citep{majid20}.
+In the period between May-June 2020, the source underwent a second outburst (followed by a short 100 ms duration burst in August 2020; see \citealt{krimm20} and \citealt{uzuner2023}) after a long quiescent period that had lasted for more than 14 years \citep{krimm20,laha20}.
+This event triggered the onset of several observations with the Neutron Star Interior Composition Explorer ({\it{NICER}}) and the Neil Gehrels {\it{Swift}} Observatory ({\it{Swift}}).
+These observations revealed the occurrence of a spin-up glitch (\citealt{kuiper20}) accompanied by a significant increase in pulsed flux, reaching over five times the quiescent level, with the pulsed spectrum characterised by the combination of a blackbody and a power-law component between 1 - 70 keV \citep{hu23}.
+Spectral analysis indicated that the flux increase was primarily caused by the emergence of the thermal component, which gradually faded away, while the power-law component remained constant throughout the outburst \citep{hu23}.
+Observations with the Deep Space Network (DSN) 34 meter radio instrument early in the outburst resulted in a non-detection of radio pulsations from the source, consistent with previous observations (see \citealt{blum21}, \citealt{majid20} and \citealt{mickaliger2020}).

-In the present work, we report on the long-term timing and spectral properties of the source following the recent outburst using four {\it{NuSTAR}} observations, three {\it{XMM-Newton}} observations and eight {\it{Swift}} observations, all triggered in the aftermath of the milli-second burst.
-To supplement these data, we include several {\it{NICER}} observations obtained over seven months from March 26th 2020 until July 23rd 2021 (see also \citealt{hu23}).
+In the present work, we report on the long-term timing and spectral properties of the source following the recent outburst using four {\it{NuSTAR}} observations, three {\it{XMM-Newton}} observations and eight {\it{Swift}} observations, all triggered in the aftermath of the milli-second burst (see \citealt{krimm20}).
+We also include several {\it{NICER}} observations obtained over three years from August 2018 until August 2021 (see Table~\ref{Tab:Table5} and \citealt{hu23}).